CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 # Pure Virtualized Environment

-This use-case covers the basic VMware environment where its all virtualized and based on pure IP fabric underlay (e.g. greenfield deployment).
-It means all the communucation is between Virtual Machines (VMs) located on ESXi hypervisors.
+This use-case covers the basic VMware environment where it’s all virtualized and based on pure IP fabric underlay, like a greenfield environment.
+It means all the communication is between Virtual Machines (VMs) located on ESXi hypervisors.

 NSX-T uses Generic Networking Virtualization Encapsulation (Geneve) as the overlay protocol to transmit virtualized traffic over layer 2 tunnels on top of the layer 3 underlay fabric.
-The Geneve protocol is similar to the well-known VXLAN encapsulation, but it has an extended header with more options.
+The Geneve protocol is like the well-known VXLAN encapsulation, but it has an extended header with more options.
 Each NSX-T "prepared host" (ESXi added to NSX-T manager) is installed with kernel modules to act as a Tunnel Endpoint (TEP) device.
-TEP devices are responsible for encapsulating and decapsulating traffic between virtual machicnes inside the virtualized network.
+TEP devices are responsible for encapsulating and decapsulating traffic between virtual machines inside the virtualized network.

-The below underlay IP fabric configuration based on the this example topology diagram and physical connectivity
+The below underlay IP fabric configuration based on this example topology diagram and physical connectivity

 {{<figure src="/images/guides/cumulus-nsxt/pure_L2.JPG">}}

-**Rack 1** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding</br>
+**Rack 1** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding
 **Rack 2** – Two NVIDIA Switches in MLAG + One ESXi hypervisor connected in active/active bonding

 ## Physical Connectivity